dOpensource/dsiprouter/docs/pbxs_and_endpoints.rst

 5) Click on the blue Reload Kamailio button in order for the changes to be updated.

+Click here to see an example of a csv file.

 To Manually import a DID:
 ^^^^^^^^^^^^^^^^^^^^^^^^